 When I was three years old, my mother took out a small life insurance policy.
 I can just picture my 28-year-old mom making those quarterly payments of $15.24 in an effort to protect her family’s future.
 She and my father never made huge salaries, but they saved and planned carefully.
 At their passing, we were not left with expenses because they had planned and avoided burdening their children.
 My sister and I were surprised to receive notification of this small life insurance payment resulting from mother’s long-ago paid-up policy.

 Mother always encouraged my interest in music.
 As her health declined, I would sometimes sit in her bedroom and play my guitar quietly during the night while thinking about her life and commitment to our family.
-I decided to put the small amount of money from her policy toward purchasing a guitar as a keepsake to remind me of her life.
+I decided to put the small amount of money from her policy along with a death benefit from her teacher retirement toward purchasing a guitar as a keepsake to remind me of her life.